Upcoming Transition Information

 Throughout the Year

-Information Evening – An Information Evening is held at the College in November that gives Grade 6 students and families an opportunity to meet their Home Group Teacher and to inform families about the College.
+Information evening: An information evening is held at the College in November that provides year 6 students and their families with the opportunity to meet their home group teacher and learn more about the college.

 Orientation Day: On Tuesday the 12th of December, Grade 6 students have the opportunity to participate in an Orientation Day at Copperfield College.
 This special event allows them to experience a glimpse of life at our school by engaging in timetabled classes and a variety of orientation activities.